UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Who has better customer service, Gexa or APG&E?

-Recent ratings generally favor Gexa Energy for customer satisfaction, partly due to their robust online account management tools.
-APG&E offers straightforward service but has received mixed feedback regarding call center wait times and support availability.
+Recent 2026 ratings generally favor Gexa Energy for customer satisfaction, partly due to their robust online account management tools.
+APG&E offers straightforward service but has received mixed feedback regarding call center wait times and phone support availability.

 About the Author